Topic Entity Framework

 This is the most important stage — and the one most people skip.
 Not because it’s hard, but because it feels like you should already know the answer.
 You probably do.
 But “knowing it” and “having it clearly defined in a way that’s useful for AI visibility” are two different things.

-Discover is about getting specific.
+Define is about getting specific.
 Not “we do SEO consulting” but the precise topics, expertise areas, and entity relationships that should be associated with your brand in AI responses.
-What should AI systems reliably reach for when someone asks about your category?

 That clarity becomes the foundation for everything else.
 Without it, you’re optimizing for the wrong things from the start.